protyposis/MediaPlayer-Extended/README.md

 License
 -------

-Copyright (C) 2014 Mario Guggenberger, Institute of Information Technology, Alpen-Adria-Universität Klagenfurt <mario.guggenberger@aau.at>.
+Copyright (C) 2014 Mario Guggenberger, Institute of Information Technology, Alpen-Adria-Universität Klagenfurt <mg@itec.aau.at>.
 This project is released under the terms of the GNU General Public License.
 See `LICENSE` for details.